I’m a Linux guy so PowerShell isn’t exactly my forte, but when I found myself on a Windows 10 box without my familiar tools, I had to improvise.

-I was attempting to get a list of unique IP addresses from a text file.
+I attempted to get a list of unique IP addresses from a text file.
 If I were on a *nix box, I’d issue the following command.

 $ grep -iEo “[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}” <filename> | sort | uniq -c

-Windows maintains findstr, but it’s severely limited.
+I discovered that Windows maintains a program called findstr, which has a similar function albeit severely limited.
 You can’t narrow the output to matched text only.

 So if you’re searching for IP addresses, and a line of text contains one with some additional surrounding text, findstr will return the entire line.
 This isn’t helpful.